playcanvas/developer.playcanvas.com/content/ja/tutorials/legacy/beginner/keyboard-input.md

     KeyboardHandler.prototype = {
         initialize: function () {
-            // on()を使用してキーボードデバイスでイベントをリッスンします。
+            // Use on() to listen for events on the keyboard device.
-            // 引数：
+            // Arguments are:
-            // 1) リッスンスルイベント名
+            // 1) The event name to listen for
-            // 2) イベントが発動する際に呼ぶコールバック関数
-            // 3) (任意) コールバック関数で'this'に使用する値
+            // 2) The callback function to call when the event fires
-            app.keyboard.on(pc.EVENT_KEYDOWN, this.onKeyDown, this);
+            // 3) (optional) The value to use for 'this' in the callback function app.keyboard.on(pc.EVENT_KEYDOWN, this.onKeyDown, this);
             app.keyboard.on(pc.EVENT_KEYUP, this.onKeyUp, this);